hsf-training/hsf-training-singularity-webpage/_episodes/07-file-sharing.md

 ## User-defined bind paths

-Singularity provides mechanisms to specify additional binds when executing a container via command-line or environment variables.
-Singularity offers a complex set of mechanism for binds or other mounts.
+Apptainer provides mechanisms to specify additional binds when executing a container via command-line or environment variables.
+Apptainer offers a complex set of mechanism for binds or other mounts.
 Here we present the main points, refer to the
 [Bind Paths and Mounts documentation](https://apptainer.org/docs/user/main/bind_paths_and_mounts.html) for more.